 A fundamental concept in network analysis is a “shortest path”, that is the shortest route via edges between any two particular nodes in a network.
 These are computed by Dijstra’s algorithm in the igraph R package .
 Where applicable paths will only use directed edges in a particular direction.
 Shortests paths are a useful measure of how close nodes are in a network.
 This is used to compute information centrality, and for further analysis of pathway structure (as described in section [methods:pathwaystr]).

 Network centrality is an alternative measure of the importance or influence of a node to the graph structure .
-Various strategies are used to derive centrality, typically based on how connected the node is or the impact of node removal on the conenctivity of the network.
+Various strategies are used to derive centrality, typically based on how connected the node is or the impact of node removal on the connectivity of the network.
 One of the most notable is the “PageRank” algorithm, a refinement of eigenvector centrality based on the eigenvectors of the adjacency matrix .
 This is implemented in the igraph R package .

 Another network centrality measure that has been previously applied to biological protein interaction networks is the “information centrality”.
 The information centrality of a node is the relative impact on efficiency (transmission of information via shortest paths) of the network when the node is removed.
 That is the centrality (C) for node n in graph G is defined as: $$C_n = \frac{E(G)-E(G')}{E(G)}$$ where Gʹ is the subgraph with the node removed and E is the efficiency derived from shortest paths (dij between nodes i and j) as: $$E(G) = \frac{2}{N(N-1} \sum_{i<j \in G}^{} \frac{1}{d_{ij}}$$ The efficiency of the network is implemented in the igraph R package and the iterative network centrality computation of each node has been released as an R package (info.centrality) and included in the igraph.extensions package.